Bardiya District: History

 Nepal lost it to the East India Company after Anglo-Nepalese war (1814–1816) between the then Kingdom of Nepal and East India Company followed by territorial concessions of Sugauli Treaty.
 Later during the administration of Jang Bahadur Rana, it was returned to Nepal along with Banke, Kailali and Kanchanpur.
 In the early twentieth century, Bardiya was still covered with forest and sparsely populated with indigenous tribal people called Tharu.
 Additional Tharus immigrated west from Dang and Deukhuri Valleys.
 Tharu from Dang and Deukhuri make up a majority of Bardiya's population.
 Other tribes called Sonaha live near the Karnali River and western periphery of Bardia National Park, who are historically engaged in extracting golden ores from sediments of river and fishing.

 Demographics

+At the time of the 2021 Nepal census, Bardiya District had a population of 459,900.
+8.10% of the population is under 5 years of age.
+It has a literacy rate of 76.85% and a sex ratio of 1122 females per 1000 males.
+424,098 (92.22%) lived in municipalities.

+Tharus make up a majority in the district, making up 51% of the population.
+Khas people make up 32% of the population, of which Khas Dalits are 9% of the population.
+Madheshi people are 9% of the population, and Hill Janjatis (mainly Magars) are 5% of the population.

-At the time of the 2011 Nepal census, Bardiya District had a population of 426,576.
-Of these, 52.3% spoke Tharu, 35.2% Nepali, 7.2% Awadhi, 2.3% Urdu, 0.7% Magar, 0.4% Hindi, 0.4% Maithili, 0.3% Bhojpuri, 0.3% Gurung, 0.2% Newar, 0.2% Raji, 0.1% Doteli, 0.1% Sonaha, 0.1% Tamang, and 0.1% other languages as their first language.
+At the time of the 2021 census, 50.41% of the population spoke Tharu, 36.26% Nepali and 9.84% Awadhi as their first language.
+In 2011, 35.2% of the population spoke Nepali as their first language.

-In terms of ethnicity/caste, 53.3% were Tharu, 11.3% Chhetri, 8.7% Hill Brahmin, 5.7% Kami, 2.9% Magar, 2.6% Musalman, 2.3% Thakuri, 1.9% Yadav, 1.8% Damai/Dholi, 1.1% Mallaha, 0.9% Lodh, 0.8% Chamar/Harijan/Ram, 0.7% Gurung, 0.7% Sanyasi/Dasnami, 0.6% Newar, 0.6% Sarki, 0.3% Dusadh/Pasawan/Pasi, 0.3% Kurmi, 0.3% Tamang, 0.3% other Terai, 0.2% Badi, 0.2% Terai Brahmin, 0.2% other Dalit, 0.2% Dhobi, 0.2% Hajam/Thakur, 0.2% Halwai, 0.2% Kathabaniyan, 0.2% Lohar, 0.2% Raji, 0.1% Bengali, 0.1% Gaine, 0.1% Kayastha, 0.1% Koiri/Kushwaha, 0.1% Kumal, 0.1% Rajbanshi, 0.1% Teli and 0.1% others.

-In terms of religion, 94.2% were Hindu, 2.6% Muslim, 2.2% Christian and 1.0% Buddhist.

-In terms of literacy, 65.2% could read and write, 1.9% could only read and 32.9% could neither read nor write.